bleach443/ML-Pipeline-Data-Analysis/README.md

 # ML-Pipeline-Data-Analysis
-Machine Learning Pipeline that takes in a dataset to feed it into ML algorithms
+Machine Learning Pipeline that takes in a dataset to feed it into ML algorithms.
+Dataset in this scenario contains the information of patients who have/have not survived Diabetes

 # b.
 Overview
 ### src